The Rev K.D. ‘Casey’ McKibbon BA; M.Div.

 He loves and respects all creatures especially his two dogs and a cat.
 Through them he has learned that all animals also have rights and need advocates!

-In May, 1993 Casey was awarded the 125th Anniversary of the Confederation of Canada Medal for his ministry focused on hurting clergy.
+In May, 1993 Casey was awarded the 125th Anniversary of the Confederation of Canada Medal for his ministry to hurting clergy.

 Bev Fenerty-McKibbon BA; MBA.